sws2apps/sws2apps-docs/organized/docs/app-overview/navigation.md

 This consistent layout ensures you always know where you are and how to move around.

 #### We've designed Organized with simplicity and user-friendliness in mind, making it easy for you to manage various congregation activities almost effortlessly!
-Now, feel free to explore other features and tips on other pages of the documentation!
+Now, feel free to explore other features and tips on other pages of this user guide!